juanpallotta/LPP/README.md

 thresholdFactor = 5.0
 CLOUD_MIN_THICK = 5

-errScanCheckFactor = 1.0
-errCloudCheckFactor = 0.0
-DELTA_RANGE_LIM_BINS = 100
 ```

 # <a name="configuring_PDL2"></a> `lidarAnalysis_PDL2`.
 Producing data level 2 products: aerosol optical parameters
-This module receives the NetCDF file produced by the previous module (`lidarAnalysis_PDL1`) as a first parameter (in our example, `../signalTest/Brazil/SPU/20210730/LPP_OUT/20210730_L0_L1.nc`).
+This module receives the NetCDF file produced by the previous module (`lidarAnalysis_PDL1`) as a first parameter (in our example, `/mnt/Disk-1_8TB/Brazil/SPU/20210730/LPP_OUT/20210730_L0_L1.nc`).
 This module will accept the input file while it is in the LALINET NetCDF format; this means, the variable `outputDataFileFormat = LALINET_NETCDF` should be set in the configuration file of L0 module.

 An example of how to run this module can be:

     ./lidarAnalysis_PDL2
-    ../signalTest/Brazil/SPU/20210730/LPP_OUT/20210730_L0_L1.nc
-    ../signalTest/Brazil/SPU/20210730/LPP_OUT/20210730_L0_L1_L2.nc
-    ../Lidar_Configuration_Files/analysisParameters_PDL1_2_Brazil.conf
+    /mnt/Disk-1_8TB/Brazil/SPU/20210730/LPP_OUT/20210730_L0_L1.n
+    /mnt/Disk-1_8TB/Brazil/SPU/20210730/LPP_OUT/20210730_L0_L1_L2.nc
+    /home/LidarAnalysisCode/LPP/Lidar_Configuration_Files/analysisParameters_PDL1_2_Brazil.conf

-The configuration file (in this case, `../Lidar_Configuration_Files/analysisParameters_PDL1_2_Brazil.conf`) is the same file used in module L1 and contains the variables needed for the optical products retrieval.
-This file is passed as a third argument.
+The configuration file (in this case, `/home/LidarAnalysisCode/LPP/Lidar_Configuration_Files/analysisParameters_PDL1_2_Brazil.conf`) is the same file used in module L1 and also contains the variables needed for the optical products retrieval (L2).

 An example of a configuration file and its variables for L2 data-level retrieval could be: